Regular Expressions

 A regular expression enclosed in slashes (`/')

-is an awk pattern that matches every input record whose text
+pattern that matches every input record whose text

 belongs to that set.